jonnymaserati/jonnymaserati.github.io/_posts/2021-03-16-connection-conundrums-part-3.markdown

 >>> [graph.nodes[l]['size'] for l in leaves]
 [4.0, 4.0, 4.0, 4.5, 4.5, 4.5, 4.5, 4.5, 4.5, 7.625, 7.625, 7.625, 7.625, 7.625]
 ```
 So we have 7 flavors of 18 5/8" casing connections for our *roots* and 14 *leaves*, ranging from 4" to 7 5/8".
-We'll use a bit of `numpy` to create our input array, which is all the permutations of *roots* and *leaves* (which is 7 x 14 = 98)
+We'll use a bit of `numpy` to create our input array, which is all the permutations of *roots* and *leaves* (that's 7 x 14 = 98)

 ```python
 input = np.array(